Please refer to the product page of Cubasis for the up to date list of compatible hardware.

 Audiobus is a signal transfer app, allowing you to route audio material as well as MIDI between Cubasis and other compatible apps in realtime.

 Using Audiobus, you can

-- record / input audio from other apps.
+- record / input audio and MIDI from other apps.

-- output audio from Cubasis into other apps.
+- output audio and MIDI from Cubasis to other apps.

 - use additional effects processing apps when routing sound between Cubasis and other apps.

 Having launched the Audiobus app, tap either the input or output port and choose Cubasis.
 You can add multiple apps to the input port.